dasdachs/smart/12/README.rst

 * `html5lib <https://github.com/html5lib/html5lib-python>`_
   BeautifulSoup uses on of three parsers: the standard parser, `html.parser <https://docs.python.org/2/library/htmlparser.html>`_, html5lib or `lxml <http://lxml.de/>`_.
 While the later is considered the best, it is not well supported for Windows, so we use `html5lib`.
 The parser from the standard library is a good parser, but the authors of BeautifulSoup recommend that we use `lxml or html5lib`_.

-If you are using Windows OS chances are you do not have the requirements to run either script.
+If you are using Windows chances are you do not have the libraries to run either script.
 Normally I would recommend using a virtual environment, but since these dependencies should not cause any problems, install them via `pip`:

 Global install
 --------------